 Firstly, I would learn how to make my first console application.
 In C#, you can create command line applications.
 Starting with a console application is great because you can focus on the problem to be solved rather than worrying about what it looks like.
 An example problem could be searching through a Windows directory and writing all filenames matching a given pattern to a text file.
 You will need an integrated development environment (IDE) to create a console application.
 As such, I recommend Visual Studio 2019 community which is free.

 Secondly, I would learn how to use databases.
 I would learn how to use Entity Framework.
 There are some great guides out there, such as Getting Started with EF Core by Microsoft.
-I recommend using SQL server, which has a free version called SQL Server 2019 Express.
+I recommend using SQL server, which has a free version called SQL Server 2019 Developer.
 Using Entity Framework and SQL Server, modify the example problem so that instead of writing to a text file, you write to a database.

 Thirdly, I would learn how to write automated tests, such as xUnit.
 Test projects allow us to quickly run our code with various scenarios to see whether it performs correctly.
 This is vital for making sure that any changes you have made to the code have not broken a previously working feature.
 In our example project, we can use xUnit to check that for given sets of inputs our program will always provide the same results.
 You will quickly find that testing against real databases and file systems is difficult.
 Perhaps, the solution is using interfaces, so that you can create fake versions of your repository pattern and file system search…